 Maintaining a steady stream of great content is hard.
-And as the number of information sources continues to increase and consumer expectations grow, keeping up is becoming more difficult all the time.
+And as the industry expands and consumer expectations grow, keeping up is becoming more difficult.
 So how can you overcome these challenges and help your company into the top-performing spots?

-We’ve compiled a list of the top seven reasons most companies fail in their efforts to consistently produce effective content so that you can identify your own team’s weaknesses and learn to overcome them.
+We’ve compiled a list of the top seven reasons most companies fail in their efforts to consistently produce effective content so that you can identify your own team’s weaknesses and overcome them.

 1. You don’t know your brand.

 Without its brand, your company is simply another generic option in a sea overflowing with overlooked options.
 Having a consistent brand makes you stand out, offers a sense of trust and reliability for your consumers, and sets the appropriate expectations.

 Consider Tom’s Shoes.
 Their footwear is comfortable, but the same could be said for a thousand other companies.
 People love Tom’s because the company gives back to communities in need.
 And their blog is filled with stories of these humanitarian efforts.
 If Tom’s ever decided to stop giving — or if they stopped communicating their efforts — they would quickly lose customer loyalty.

 The same is true for any company, regardless of your mission.
 If your content doesn’t speak to that mission, your customers won’t feel the connection you need to succeed.

 When defining your brand (and writing to it), consider your company’s…